Pat's Paper Totem Pole (TM) Crafts for Children

 Totem poles are vary tall statues carved from large, mostly Western Red Cedar trees.
 Totem poles exist primarily in the Pacific Northwest, Alaska and British Columbia areas.
 Symbols were constructed primarily by Northwest Coast tribal groups including the Tlingit, Kwakiutl, Haida, Tsimshian and Chilkat.

-Make winter holiday totem poles and while you're enjoying the winter season check out the selection of beautiful free paper snowflake pattern crafts in Paper Snowflakes patterns for unique, original snow crystal folding and coloring fun for the children!
+Make winter holiday totem poles and while you're enjoying the winter season check out the selection of beautiful free paper snowflake pattern crafts in Pat's Paper Snowflakes (TM) patterns for unique, original snow crystal folding and coloring fun for the children!
 Hundreds of snow flake designs for beginners and advanced crafters alike.
 Perfect for busy teachers, caregivers, moms and dads.

 The first totem poles were carved from mature cedar and used by family-clans in Potlatch ceremonies.
 The word totem comes from the Ojibwe language word "odoodem" which means "his kinship group," or brother, sister, kin.
 Each totem pole contains designs and symbols that are carved emblems of the chief's family and tell a story to remind members of their family history.
 The totem pole is carved and painted with family or clan emblems, crests and figures which represent mythic beings.
 It is generally erected in front of or near a dwelling.
 Often the meanings of the symbols and story they told were known only by the members of the particular clan or the artist.